efabless/openlane2/docs/source/getting_started/newcomers/index.md

 :align: center
 ```

-Then select File -> open and then select the report file you would like to open.
+Click File ► Open and then select the DRC report file, of which you'll find two: One under
-Report files will be found under `52-magic-drc/reports/drc.klayout.xml` and
-`53-klayout-drc/report/drc.klayout.xml`
+`52-magic-drc/reports/drc.klayout.xml` and the other under `53-klayout-drc/report/drc.klayout.xml`

 :::{tip}
-The initial number in `53-klayout-drc` (`53`) may vary according to a design configuration.
+The initial number in `53-klayout-drc` (`53`) may vary according to the flow's configuration.
 :::

 ```{figure} ./klayout-markerbrowser-menu-2.png